vkburke/vkburke.github.io/index.md

 During my free time, I enjoy spending time with friends and family as well as being active.
 I play roller derby for the Windy City Rollers, both recreationally and competitively, traveling throughout the midwest to play other teams.
 In 2023, I ran the Bank of America Chicago Marathon for the organization PAWS, which is dedicated to helping save and find homes for animals, and I hope to be able to participate again in the future!

 If you have any questions or would like to connect, please feel free to send me an email.
-Thank you for taking the time to look at my project.
+Thank you for taking the time to look at my project!

 ## About My Advisor

-Advisor info goes here.
+My advisor for this research project is Thiru Ramaraj.
+Thiru is an Assistant Professor at the School of Computing at DePaul University, with his research focusing on Computational Biology and Applied Bioinformatics.
+Prior to working at DePaul University, Thiru was a Research Scientist at the National Center for Genome Resources (NCGR) where he developed computational workflows for high-throughout DNA/RNA sequence data analysis.
+An extensive list of his publications is available on Google Scholar.
+Thiru has been extremely helpful during my research project and I look forward to continue working together.

 ## About My Project

-Project description goes here.
+Brain Stem:

+Soil:

 [My Final Report](files/finalreport.pdf)